+- Issue Evaluation

+- Fieldwork

-Issue Evaluation Fieldwork Geographical skills
+- Geographical skills

-HISTORY
+HISTORY (International GCSE)

-For further information, please click on the following link: http://qualifications.pearson.com/en/qualifications/edexcel-gcses/history-2016.html
+For further information, please click on the following link:

+https://qualifications.pearson.com/content/dam/pdf/International%20GCSE/History/2017/specification-and-sample-assessments/INT GCSE History-specification.pdf

-The course is intended to build on the work completed in the lower school and emphasises variety, with the past investigated across wildly varying time scales and national contexts.
-The course is divided into four units, assessed at the end of year 11.
+The course is intended to build on the work completed in the lower school and features an engaging selection of topics covering a diverse range of significant modern, international events, periods and geographies.
+The course is divided into four units, assessed via two examinations at the end of year 11.